monaejam/Udacity/README.md

-# Udacity
+**The pipeline architecture, including data, hyperparameter tuning, and classification algorithm

-The pipeline architecture, including data, hyperparameter tuning, and classification algorithm
+**
 The architecture of the pipeline includes various components such as data handling, adjusting hyperparameters, and selecting the classification algorithm.
 I use Logistic Regression algorithm from the SKLearn framework and utilize hyperDrive for optimizing hyperparameters.
 The pipeline consists of the following sequential steps:
 1. Data Collection: I retrieve the dataset using TabularDatasetFactory from the source provided by udacity.